DataKinds/datakinds.github.io/_posts/2018-04-19-a-charming-proposal.md

 ```
 1 2 +
 ```
 Let's break this down.
 The function `+` describes a function that adds two numbers together, then it's applied to the two arguments `1` and `2`.
-With our new definition of data, though, there is no reason that these two arguments have to values.
+With our new definition of data, though, there is no reason that these two arguments have to be values.
 Consider the following example, now written in [Charm](https://github.com/aearnus/charm), the subject of this article.
 ```
-1 [ 2 ] i +
+[ 1 2 + ] i 3 +
 ```
 What's going on here?
-Well, the function `+` still ends up receiving the arguments `1` and `2`, but something strange happens first.
-The `2` isn't passed directly to `+`, but rather, a program that pushes a `2` is interpreted using the `i` function and subsequently passed to the `+`.
+Well, the "program" `1 2 +` was listed out; then, as a whole, it was passed to a function `i`.
+This function, `i`, [interprets a list at the top of the Charm stack](https://aearnus.github.io/charm/#i-id).
+Finally, the result of `i` and the number `3` are passed to `+` and the computation concludes.

+Wait... a function that _interprets and executes a list_?
+It sounds awful -- that is, until you remember the aforementioned code philosophy.

-Looking at this little program, you can see that `i` actually interprets a program that is passed to it.
-This function, and many higher level functions like it, beget the true power of Charm.
+This function `i`, and many other higher level functions like it, beget the true power of Charm.
 Take the humble if/then block, for example.
 In a C like language, it may look something like this:
 {% highlight c %}
 if (condition) {
     do something;